FusionCache/docs/docs/query-errors.md

 ---

 # Query Errors
-Errors in queries are reported in an specific response.
+Errors in queries are reported in a specific response.

 The response is the query name with `_RSP_ERR` appended (i.e. the normal response with `_ERR` appended):